 - Good internal analytics, especially with A/B split-testing for campaigns, etc

-This is a really cool platform that replaces the need for a Data Science team (especially for early stage startups that can't afford Data Science capabilities #notcheap).
+This is a really cool no code platform that replaces the need for a Data Science team (especially for early stage startups that can't afford Data Science capabilities #notcheap).
 Meet Obviously AI.

 With Obviously AI, you can run complex ML predictions, analytics and look at outcomes of data in very little time (on their site they even say in just one click).
 It means that even someone with no data science or even deep analytics experience, can run models with ease and gain valuable insights.